Brecksville–Broadview Heights High School

-Brecksville–Broadview Heights High School is a comprehensive public high school located in Broadview Heights, Ohio, United States.
-The school has approximately 1,350 students in grades 9–12.
+Brecksville–Broadview Heights High School is a public high school located in Broadview Heights, Ohio, United States.
+The school serves students grades 9–12.
 Students come from the communities of Brecksville, Broadview Heights, and very small segments of North Royalton and Independence.
-The school year consists of two 90-day semesters with four nine-week grading periods (Quarters).
-Athletic teams are known as the Bees, and the school colors are crimson and gold.
+Athletic teams are known as the Bees, and they compete as a member of the Ohio High School Athletic Association in the Suburban League.
+The gymnastics team has won 23 straight titles and has been described as "America's greatest high school sports dynasty".